 I miss radio.

-I miss the days when radio was live and local.
+I miss the days when radio was live and local around the clock.
 I miss the thrill of hearing my favourite deejays talk up a vocal.
 I miss the anticipation I used to get when a new deejay came to town, or the feeling of nostalgia when an old one left.
 I miss the contests, the promotions, the jingles.
 I miss the days when stations served their communities, and proudly so.

 Most of all I miss the excitement, the magic, the fun that was radio.